Neural-Space/language-understanding-tutorial-hatepolice-twitter-bot/README.md

 The `MODEL_ID` is extracted from the trained HateSpeech model from the Colab Notebook.
 The `ACCESS_TOKEN` can be extracted in two ways.

 ### Extracting ACCESS_TOKEN using CLI
 After you login to neuralspace from the CLI using your emailID and password, you will find a link at the bottom where your credentials are saved.
-Open that and copy paste to the `config.yaml` file under neuralspace-lang-detection-auth and neuralspace-nlu-auth.
+Open that and copy paste to the `config.yaml` file under `neuralspace-lang-detection-auth` and `neuralspace-nlu-auth`.
 ![alt text](images/ns-cli-access-token.png)

 ### Extracting ACCESS_TOEKN using Platform
 After you login to the Platform, you will find the ACCESS_TOKEN at the top right of the screen beside `Shortcuts` and `API_KEY`.
-Copy the ACCESS_TOKEN and paste to the `config.yaml` file under neuralspace-lang-detection-auth and neuralspace-nlu-auth.
+Copy the ACCESS_TOKEN and paste to the `config.yaml` file under `neuralspace-lang-detection-auth` and `neuralspace-nlu-auth`.

+## All ready
+If you would like to classify the top n tweets for a specific Twitter user_handle, enter the handle and the count in the config file under `twitter-query`.

+Then you are all-set.

+Run ```python src/neuralspace_nlu_bot.py```